Piratbyrån

 The file-sharing debate is hereby buried.
 When we talk about file-sharing from now on it's as one of many ways to copy.
 We talk about better and worse ways of indexing, archiving and copying—not whether copying is right or wrong.
 Winter is pouring down the hillside.
 Make way for spring!

 Jonas Andersson, a Swedish researcher specialized in the politics of file-sharing, gave this brief definition in October 2009:

 Piratbyrån is entirely separate from The Pirate Party; it is more of a loosely organised think-tank, a website, a philosophical greenhouse or FAQ guide to digitization.

-The MPA-funded Svenska Antipiratbyrån (Swedish Anti-Piracy Bureau), an agency devoted to fighting copyright infringement, was formed in 2001, before Piratbyrån.
+The MPA-funded Svenska antipiratbyrån (Swedish Anti-Piracy Bureau), an agency devoted to fighting copyright infringement, was formed in 2001, before Piratbyrån.
 Piratbyrån humorously copied the name of their opponent, removing the "anti".

 In June 2010 the group disbanded following the death of co-founder and prominent member Ibrahim Botani, also known as Ibi Kopimi Botani.
 Several former members of Piratbyrån are now involved in Telecomix.
-The front page of the website was replaced with the three words Stängt för eftertanke (Swedish for 'Closed for reflection').
+Around the same time, the front page of the website was replaced with the three words Stängt för eftertanke (Swedish for 'Closed for reflection').

 Self-definition

-In 2008 Piratbyrån published a report titled Piratbyrån - The Bureau of Piracy Activities 2007 which starts with the following description of the organisation:
+In 2008, Piratbyrån published a report titled Piratbyrån – The Bureau of Piracy Activities 2007 which starts with the following description of the organisation: